 Let’s take a closer look at what foreign transaction fees are and how using the right credit card can help you avoid them.

 What are foreign transaction fees?

-How much do foreign transaction fees cost?
+How much are foreign transaction fees?

 Credit card foreign transaction fee chart